The Best DIY Home Security Systems of 2025

 ADT Self Setup Monitoring

-ADT Self Setup doesn’t offer any less features either.
-Your system will be monitored by any of the 12 ADT monitoring centers equipped with backup generators, communication lines, and servers.
-You will also access ADT’s SMART Monitoring platform, which speeds up the monitoring response time by using text-based alerts.
-Here’s how the plans are priced:
+For starters, your system will be monitored by any of the 12 ADT monitoring centers.
+These centers are equipped with backup generators, communication lines, and servers.
+You also get access to ADT’s SMART Monitoring platform, which speeds up the monitoring response time by using text-based alerts.
+Here’s how much the plans cost:

 What We Like